 Of course, Doom has had some amazing singles matches in the company such as her win against Heather Monroe at Bar Wrestling 20: Ain’t My First Rodeo Drive! and her match with Nicole Savoy and Shotzi Blackheart.

 Yet, the start of 2018 was a massive turning point for Doom, personally.
 At Bar Wrestling 8, Doom teamed with Eli Everfly in a match against Joey Janela and Penelope Ford and there was magic.
 At that show, we witnessed the start of DoomFly – one of the best-loved tag teams in the whole state.

 They both have this amazing bond with each that is unparallel and it almost seems as if they’re two halves of one whole.
-A whole that was always meant to be together.
 Their offense works in sync with each other and it’s always a pleasure to watch them in the ring together because it just puts a massive smile on your face.

 Some stand out matches from the two in Bar has to be their victories over the domineering Wakanda Vice (Eric Watts and Scorpio Sky) and their match against PJ Black and Taya Valkyrie.
 From these two matches and all of the others they compete in, it really shows that two smaller wrestlers can make a big impact and beat the bigger guys.
 All of this is a testament to their athleticism and amazing tag team chemistry.

 One of the best things about Delilah is her ability to have fun in the ring.
 With her colorful attire and carefree, fun attitude to life, it just makes watching her even more adorable and amazing.
 She prides herself on putting on the best matches possible and uses her style to make people open their eyes.
 A mix of aerobics and high flying, you will never see the same thing from Doom who changes up her offense and defense to suit her opponent.